HypothesisWorks/hypothesis/CONTRIBUTING.rst

 3. If an API is deprecated, the deprecation warning must make it clear how the user should modify their code to adapt to this change ( possibly by referring to documentation).
-4. If it is likely that we will want to make backwards compatible changes to an API later, to whatever extent possible these should be made immediately when it is introduced instead.
+4. If it is likely that we will want to make backwards incompatible changes to an API later, to whatever extent possible these should be made immediately when it is introduced instead.
 5. APIs should give clear and helpful error messages in response to invalid inputs.